TakiShiwa/Themes/README.md

 ---

-We hope that this repository will inspire creativity and foster a sense of joy and satisfaction while working on your projects.
-If you have any questions, concerns, or suggestions, feel free to open an issue, and I'll be happy to assist you.
+I hope that this repository will inspire creativity and foster a sense of joy and satisfaction while working on your projects.
+If you have any questions, concerns, or suggestions, feel free to open an issue, and I'd be happy to assist you.

 Happy theming! 🎨